Officially Shortened Title

 - Even the dropped name Total Drama the Musical was shortened to TDtM.

-- The Simpsons episode "Marge vs. Singles, Seniors, Childless Couples, Teens and Gays" had episode title shortened to "Marge vs. Everyone" or "Marge vs. SSCCTG" because its original title was too long.
+- The Simpsons episode "Marge vs. Singles, Seniors, Childless Couples, Teens and Gays" had its episode title shortened to "Marge vs. Everyone" or "Marge vs. SSCCTG" because its original title was too long.

 - Inverted with Recess in Japan, where its title was lengthened to Recess ~Our Break Time~.